 Ceremonies that will happen across the country.
 Ways to commemorate Veterans Day is to take time out from your busy schedule to say thank you with a small donation or volunteer work at an event near you.
 These simple gestures go a long way.

-Remember our military members should not just be limited solely within the month of November, so show some appreciation all year round.
+Remember, our military members should not be limited solely within November, so show some appreciation all year round.

 Christmas (December 25th)